-Ms. Cheng was born and raised in Taiwan and received education in both Taiwan and the U.S. and is fluent in both English and Chinese.
-She has traveled to more than 15 countries and is familiar with international brands worldwide.
+Wendy was born and raised in Taiwan and received education in both Taiwan and the US.
+She is fluent in both English and Chinese.
+She loves to travel and has visited more than 20 countries worldwide.
+Her bilingual background allows her to have a great understanding with respect to the differences between Eastern and Western business cultures and be a great link in between.

 Insights View All

-National Chung-Cheng University, Chiayi, Taiwan, Bachelor of Law (2005)
+National Chung-Cheng University, Chiayi, Taiwan Bachelor of Social Welfare (2005)

-National Chung-Cheng University, Chiayi, Taiwan, Bachelor of Social Welfare (2005)
+National Chung-Cheng University, Chiayi, Taiwan Bachelor of Law (2005)

 New York (2010)